pculligan/bootstrap-mac/README.md

 - Ensures Homebrew exists
 - Installs/updates Homebrew Bash
 - Installs jq (JSON parser)
-- Downloads stage‑1 and bootstrap‑config.json into `/tmp`
+- Downloads the `bootstrap` CLI and JSON config
-- Executes stage‑1 under Homebrew Bash 5.x
+- Executes the full bootstrap using the local `bootstrap` engine under Bash 5.x

 Stage‑0 has **zero dependencies** and works on any new Apple Silicon macOS installation.

-## Stage 1 — Unified Bootstrap
+## Stage 1 — Legacy Compatibility (Deprecated)
-Executed under Bash 5.x, this script:

-- Verifies shell and environment
-- Auto‑installs Rosetta on Apple Silicon (if missing)
-- Parses all install lists from `bootstrap-config.json`
-- Runs every installer function idempotently
-- Fetches dotfiles from this repo
+This script now exists only for legacy compatibility and optional direct debugging.

+The real bootstrap engine is the local `bootstrap` CLI, which:
+- Installs CLI tools, apps, runtimes, packages
+- Configures shell, git, dotfiles, VS Code
-- Manages SSH identities (personal + corp)
+- Manages SSH identities
-- Uploads keys to GitHub automatically with required scopes
-- Provides a `--verify` mode for diagnostics

-Stage‑1 is fully self‑contained and does not require git or private repos.
+- Handles verification and upgrades

+Stage‑1 remains in the repo only to support older versions and is no longer used during normal bootstrap runs.

 # 📦 What Gets Installed (With Links)